centreon/centreon-documentation/versioned_docs/version-23.10/reporting/concepts.md

 You associate services and service categories in the *Configuration > Services > Categories* menu in the Centreon Interface.
 You can also use the *Relation* tab in the add/modification form of a given service.

-> For managing service categories, we highly recommand that you only use the service templates.
+> For managing service categories, we highly recommend that you only use the service templates.

 ## Extract, Transform, Load (ETL)

 ### Change history

-Centreon MBI logs every change affecting the relationships between, hosts, services, groups and categories.
+Centreon MBI logs every change affecting the relationships between hosts, services, groups and categories.

 Example: